bryxli/discord-active-developer-badge/README.md

     ![JSON](public/json.png)

-9. Run the bot
+9. Run the bot.

     ![Run](public/run.png)

 ### UptimeRobot

-1. Find the Repl URL on Replit
+1. Find the Repl URL on Replit.

     ![URL](public/webview.png)

-2. Create a new monitor on UptimeRobot
+2. Create a new monitor on UptimeRobot.

     ![Monitor](public/new_monitor.png)